JingShuju/Trans2Net/README.md

 We greatly appreciate your interest in our work.
 As our related research is still ongoing, we anticipate releasing the dataset upon the completion of the work.
 If you have an urgent request, please feel free to contact the authors.
-You can reach us via email at jingshujusdu@hotmail.com or shuju.jing@g.skku.edu, or by WeChat ID: jingshuju.
+You can reach us via email at shuju.jing@g.skku.edu or jingshujusdu@hotmail.com, or by WeChat ID: jingshuju.

 Proposed Trans2Net
 -